Alcaligenes faecalis: Description

 A. faecalis is a Gram-negative bacterium which appears rod-shaped and motile under a microscope.
 It is positive by the oxidase test and catalase test, but negative by the nitrate reductase test.
 It is alpha-hemolytic and requires oxygen.
 A. faecalis can be grown at 37 °C, and forms colonies that lack pigmentation.

 Metabolism

 The bacterium degrades urea, creating ammonia which increases the pH of the environment.
 Although A. faecalis is considered to be alkali-tolerant, it maintains a neutral pH in its cytosol to prevent the damaging or denaturing of its charged species and macromolecules.

 History

 A. faecalis may have been isolated by Johannes Petruschky in 1896, and also described (and they state, the description corrected) in 1919 by Castellani and Chalmers.

-There was some controversy about the morphology and smell of the organism.
+There was some controversy about the morphology and smell of the organism in the 1960s.
+Separatedly in the 1960s, a curdlan-producing lineage of Agrobacterium fabrum was misidentied as "Alcaligenes faecalis var. myxogenes".

 In 2001, previously unidentified isolates of Alcaligenes were classified as a new subspecies of A. faecalis: A. faecalis parafaecalis.
 In 2005, a second subspecies of A. faecalis was described: A. faecalis phenolicus.
 A. faecalis phenolicus is distinguished by its ability to use phenol as a carbon source.